The 5 Best RGB Keyboards of 2026

 Our recommendations above are what we think are currently the best RGB membrane and best RGB mechanical keyboards for most people.
 We factor in the price, feedback from our visitors, and availability.

-If you would like to do the work of choosing yourself, here is the list of all our keyboard reviews.
+If you'd like to do the work of choosing yourself, here's the list of all our keyboard reviews.
 Be careful not to get too caught up in the details.
 While no keyboard is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.